elordin/threesixty/README.md

 The engine is inherently built to support easy extension of its components.

-Using the mini-DSL for engine creation, setup and be done as follow:
+Using the mini-DSL for engine creation, setup can be done as follow:

 ```scala
 val engine = VisualizationEngine using